Elpastore/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd: is a command use to know the current directory ls : is a command use to list the containt of a directory cd ~ : is a command use to  change the working directory to the user’s home directory
+pwd: is a command use to know the current directory ls : is a command use to list the containt of a directory cd ~ : is a command use to  change the working directory to the user’s home directory ls -l :is used to display current directory contents in a long format